ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section details the case where the EDHOC forward message flow is used (see {{Section A.2.1 of RFC9528}}), i.e., where C acts as the Initiator I and RS acts as the Responder R.

-Consistently with the EDHOC forward message flow, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
+Consistent with the EDHOC forward message flow, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as CoAP 2.04 (Changed) responses.

 ### EDHOC message\_1

 The processing of EDHOC message\_1 is specified in {{Section 5.2 of RFC9528}}, with the following additions:

-* The EDHOC method MUST be one of the EDHOC methods specified in the "methods" field (if present) of the EDHOC\_Information object within the access token response received from AS, through which C obtained the first access token of the token series (see {{c-as}})
+* The EDHOC method MUST be one of the EDHOC methods specified in the "methods" field (if present) of the EDHOC\_Information object within the access token response received from AS, which AS sent to C when issuing the first access token of the token series (see {{c-as}}).

-* The selected cipher suite MUST be an EDHOC cipher suite specified in the "cipher\_suites" field (if present) of the EDHOC\_Information object within the access token response received from AS, through which C obtained the first access token of the token series (see {{c-as}})
+* The selected cipher suite MUST be an EDHOC cipher suite specified in the "cipher\_suites" field (if present) of the EDHOC\_Information object within the access token response received from AS, which AS sent to C when issuing the first access token of the token series (see {{c-as}}).

 ### EDHOC message\_2